armory-io/e2e-oss-service/README.md

-# e2e-oss-service
-This project is used as part of e2e test for Astrolabe
+This is an automated change for end to end testing: 2017